 Understanding the root of your anxiety and what triggers panic attacks can make you better prepared to take on the challenges we all face in life.

 1 If you believe you are suffering from anxiety the first step is to speak to your GP.
 They can provide an accurate diagnosis and determine the severity of your anxiety.
 Your GP will also help you find out more about support services available and, if necessary, prescribe medication.
-For more information visit the NHS Choices website.
+For more information visit NHS Inform.